DUI Attorneys Cape Town

 - Once you have been convicted after a trial on DUI charges.

-You will not receive a Drinking and driving criminal record if one of the following happened:
+You will not receive a record for Drinking and driving, if one of the following happened:

 - You were arrested for DUI, brought to police station and then released.
-You never received a document to appear in court.
+You furthermore never received a document to again appear in court.
 You also never appeared in court.